Fountainvest, TPG, Warburg among bidders for Carlyle's Ambio stake - sources

 By Kane Wu

 Carlyle, which is targeting a valuation of $1 billion for Ambio in a sale, is expecting binding bids in the coming days, said three of the people.
-A deal could be reached by end-September at the earliest, said one of them.
+A deal could be reached by the endof September at the earliest, said one of them.

 Carlyle, Fountainvest, TPG and Warburg all declined to comment.
 The sources declined to be identified as the information is confidential.

 Investment bank Jefferies has been hired by Carlyle to run the sale, Reuters has previously reported.
-The bank did not immediately comment.
+The bank declined to comment.

-Founded in 2007 by scientist and entrepreneur Chris Bai, Ambio is headquartered in South Carolina, United States and also has peptide manufacturing and purification facilities in Shanghai, China.
+Founded in 2007 by scientist and entrepreneur Chris Bai, Ambio is headquartered in South Carolina and also has peptide manufacturing and purification facilities in Shanghai.

-The firm provides services for drugs approved by the U.S. Food and Drug Administration, the European Medicines Agency and the China National Medical Products Administration and has a pipeline of pre-clinical and clinical programmes.
+The firm provides services for drugs approved by the U.S. Food and Drug Administration, the European Medicines Agency and the China National Medical Products Administration.
+It has a pipeline of pre-clinical and clinical programmes.

 ((kane.wu@thomsonreuters.com; +85228436590; Reuters Messaging: kane.wu.thomsonreuters.com@reuters.net))